 How Much Court Involvement Is There In The Probate Process?

-by Rania Combs on July 26, 2010
+by Rania Combs

 In Texas, the level of court involvement in the probate process depends on whether there is a dependent or independent administration.

-Independent adminstration
+Independent administration

 Texas allows independent administration of an estate when the testator provides his or her will that there should be no action in the probate court in the settlement of the estate other than the probating and recording the will and the return of an inventory, appraisement, and the list of claims of his estate.